Omeros Is Gaining Momentum With A Diverse Pipeline

-Omeros Corporation (NASDAQ:OMER) is a junior biotech with big goals, and a large portfolio of drug candidates, that's already generating growing revenues as it looks to fund the development of its potential blockbuster treatments.
-With 12 programs under development (both clinical and pre clinical), there's a lot of potential here, and the share price has been climbing to near all time highs on the back of recent positive developments.
+Omeros Corporation (NASDAQ:OMER) is a junior biotech with big goals and a large portfolio of drug candidates that's already generating growing revenues as it looks to fund the development of its potential blockbuster treatments.
+With 12 programs under development (both clinical and pre clinical), there's a lot of potential here, and the share price has been climbing to near all-time highs on the back of recent positive developments.
 That being said, this might just be the beginning of what could turn out to be a company with significant revenue generating ability in the next few years.

 Already Generating Growing Revenues with Omidria

-Omidria, which is a combination injectable drug used during cataract and intraocular lens surgery (made of 1% phenylehprine and 0.3% ketorolac), was approved back in Q2 2015 by the FDA and has been growing steadily each year in sales.
+Omidria, which is a combination injectable drug used during cataract and intraocular lens surgery (made of 1% phenylephrine and 0.3% ketorolac), was approved back in Q2 2015 by the FDA and has been growing steadily each year in sales.
 Its main purpose is the prevention of intraoperative miosis (shrinking of pupil size) during cataract/IOL surgery and mitigation of pain post surgery.
 Its key benefit is in preventing damage to ocular structures, specifically the iris, during surgery as a result of too small of a pupil size.
 In 2016, Omidria reached just over $41 million in total sales, and in Q1 2017, despite some lag with wholesale orders, it generated $12.3 million in sales, well on its way to continued growth heading into the year.

 Omidria is the first and only drug approved by the FDA to be used during cataract surgery for the maintenance of pupil dilation and prevention of post operative pain.
 Since being launched, it currently is used in ~3.5-4% of all cataract surgeries in the US.
-Several of the locations where Omidria is currently administered to patients undergoing cataract surgery are renowned teaching hospitals, that train the next wave of ophthalmology residents and literally write the book on disease management and surgery.
+Several of the locations where Omidria is currently administered to patients undergoing cataract surgery are renowned teaching hospitals that train the next wave of ophthalmology residents and literally write the book on disease management and surgery.
 For example, the New York and Massachusetts Eye and Ear centers are both currently locations where Omidria is used on a regular basis.
-This is a point I thought was worth noting, due to the way practice patterns are established in medicine.
-Once a new drug with a clear benefit enters the market, and starts to be used by a few top clinics and specialists in the field, it will naturally spread to other sites due to the way medico legal cases are handled.
+This is a point I thought was worth noting due to the way practice patterns are established in medicine.
+Once a new drug with a clear benefit enters the market and starts to be used by a few top clinics and specialists in the field, it will naturally spread to other sites due to the way medico-legal cases are handled.
 Assuming that Omidria indeed works better than any other traditional method of maintaining pupil dilation during surgery, then patients who have damage as a result of surgery where Omidria was not used will have a legal case they can pursue.
 In such cases, the testimony of an expert or specialist in the field is used to establish what the current and most effective practice patterns are.
 If more and more teaching hospitals start to recommend using Omidria for all cataract and IOL procedures, then a new practice pattern will eventually emerge out of a necessity to stay up to date with new conventions.

 On top of the small market penetration that Omidria currently has that leaves plenty of runway for growth, cataract surgery itself is not expected to slow down anytime soon.
 The number of people needing surgery each year is slated to continue to increase due to the aging population demographics being experienced in the US.
 At present, nearly 3 million cataract surgeries are performed each year in the US.
-Overall, the potential for Omidria is pretty decent considering it isn't the main focus of Omeros long term, and is rather a way to become cash flow positive for Omeros to fund their additional pipeline candidates through development.
+Overall, the potential for Omidria is pretty decent considering it isn't the main focus of Omeros long term and is rather a way to become cash flow positive for Omeros to fund their additional pipeline candidates through development.

 The Clinical Pipeline